 The Metropolitan Club began with a meeting of six officials of the U.S. Treasury on October 1, 1863.
 These men sought to organize the first literary and social club in the nation's capital.
-Twelve days later the club was formally established with forty-three members and a constitution which stated the club's intent to "promote social and literary intercourse and enjoyment among the members" who would not exceed 250 in number.
-In its second year of existence, the club began to accept out-of-town members which helped to develop its role as a national institution.
+Twelve days later, the club was formally established with forty-three members and a constitution, which stated the club's intent to "promote social and literary intercourse and enjoyment among the members" who would not exceed 250 in number.
+In its second year of existence, the club began to accept out-of-town members, which helped to develop its role as a national institution.

-DC designation: November 8, 1964
+DC Inventory: November 8, 1964 (Joint Committee on Landmarks)

-National Register listing: April 28, 1995
+National Register: April 28, 1995